-STM ThinkTech (Future Technology Institute), Turkey’s first technology-based think tank, is set to take part in the NATO Crisis Management Exercise (CMX) with the “Aggregated Resilience Model” it has developed to support NATO’s decision-making processes in the face of strategic shocks such as pandemics, various disasters, cyber attacks, large-scale electricity blackouts and big human movements.
-During the exercise, the status of civil and military capabilities and their interactions will be analysed in the event of strategic shocks and disasters such as earthquakes.
+STM ThinkTech (Future Technology Institute), Turkey’s first technology-based think tank, is set to take part in the NATO Crisis Management Exercise (CMX) with the “Aggregated Resilience Model” it has developed to support NATO’s decision-making processes in the face of strategic shocks such as pandemics, various disasters, cyber-attacks, large-scale electricity blackouts, and big human movements.
+During the exercise, the status of civil and military capabilities and their interactions will be analyzed in the event of strategic shocks and disasters such as earthquakes.

 Having successfully carried out critical projects and developed solutions in the fields of engineering, technology and consultancy under the auspices of the Defence Industries Agency (SSB), STM Defence Technologies Engineering and Trade Inc. continues to support NATO through the decision support systems it has developed.

 STM ThinkTech will participate online in the NATO’s Crisis Management Exercise (CMX) that will be held on March 9–15, 2023, with the Aggregated Resilience Model it has developed, and will provide consultancy services regarding the use of the model.
 The Aggregated Resilience Model will support NATO Supreme Headquarters Allied Powers Europe (SHAPE) in its analyses and assessments of the levels of preparedness of civilian facilities and capabilities, and the support they can provide to military elements based on the exercise scenario.